ssamparn/traditional-db-systems/jdbc-one-to-one-uni-directional-relation/ReadMe.md

 - both navigations are business-critical
 - reverse lookups are frequent in domain logic
 - you deliberately manage graph consistency on both sides

+## Setter design rationale (uni vs bi)

+### Why unidirectional entities can use plain Lombok setters

+In this module, mapping is intentionally one-way:

+- `Employee -> Workstation`
+- `Workstation` has no `Employee` reference

+Since there is no inverse field to synchronize, a plain Lombok setter is usually enough.

+### When to still add a custom setter in unidirectional models

+Even in unidirectional mappings, add a custom setter when you need domain invariants or side effects, such as:

+- rejecting invalid transitions (state-machine style rules)
+- triggering audit/event hooks
+- centralizing replacement semantics (e.g., protect from accidental null assignment)

+Rule of thumb:

+- bidirectional -> synchronization helpers strongly recommended
+- unidirectional -> simple setter is typically fine

 ## Mapping in this module